dmuth/splunk-network-health-check/README.md

 `--privileged` is specified so that `/opt/splunk/etc/apps/Network-Monitor/bin/icmp_loop.sh` can be run inside of the container for testing.

+## Known Bugs

+For reasons unclear to me, if you set up a VPN connection, this completely breaks ping in all Docker containers.
+Even `docker run alpine ping google.com` doesn't work.

+The workaround is to simply restart Docker.
+If you started your container with `--restart unless-stopped`, it will start up automatically.
+I am unclear on if this is something that can be fixed.

 ## Questions, comments, abuse, and offers of employment